exodist/Trace-Mask/README.md

     This is like hide with one important difference, all components of the shifted call, except for package, file, and line, will replace the values of the next frame to be kept in the trace.
+If `$COUNT` is large than 1, the shift will hide frames between the shifted frame and the new frame.
+If `$COUNT` is larger than the remaining stack, the lowest unhidden/unshifted stack frame will be the recipient of the shift operation, even if the shift frame itself is the lowest.

     This has the same effect on a stack trace as `goto &sub`.